ak-s-0723/Evaluations/src/main/java/org/example/evaluations/evaluation/README.md

 We have testcases defined which will check for which all tables are created with what names and what columns, so please follow naming convention rules seriously.

+Note ->

+You can also check which tables with what fields are created in H2 by running Application in IntellIJ and opening  `http://localhost:8080/h2-console` on browser and put values as below
+- Saved Settings: `Generic H2(Embedded)`
+- Setting Name: `Generic H2(Embedded)`
+- Driver Class: `org.h2.Driver`
+- JDBC URL: `jdbc:h2:mem:class8_ques4`
+- User Name: `sa`
+- Password: `password`
+- click Connect

 ## Hints

 - Nothing is needed from your side in pom.xml or application.properties